Linear recurrences indexed by $\mathbb{Z}$: Constructing the solutions

 Note that reducedness implies that non-zero entries of $\C$ only occur in circles and where two lines cross (See Remark \ref{rem: soljugs} for a contrasting property of the solution matrix $\sol(\C)$).

 The connection to juggling is justified by considering the transpose of the above picture.

 This can be viewed as an idealized plot of the height of the `balls' over time. \end{rem}

 Balls and juggling patterns can also be used to parametrize the space of solutions to a linear recurrence.
-Given a shape $S$ and an integer $b$, let $T_b$ consist of the largest element in each $S$-ball less than or equal to $b$; that is,
+Given a shape $S$ and an integer $b$, the \textbf{throwing history} at $b$ is the set $T_b$ containing the largest element in each $S$-ball less than or equal to $b$; that is,

-\begin{rem} In juggling terms, the set $T_b$ considers the balls in the air just after moment $b$ and records when each ball was thrown. \end{rem}
+\begin{rem} In juggling terms, the throwing history $T_b$ considers the balls in the air just after moment $b$ and records when each ball was thrown. \end{rem}

 \begin{prethm}{\ref{thm: solextend}} Restricting to the entries indexed by $T_b$ gives an isomorphism $\mathrm{ker}(\C)\rightarrow \k^{T_b}$. \end{prethm}